 How do you get the Bekker Bow in Crimson Desert?

-There are exactly two ways to obtain the Bekker Bow: craft it at a Blacksmith or purchase it outright from the Hernand Equipment Shop.
-The bow cannot be found as loot, so skip searching enemy drops and chests.
-According to both Sportskeeda and Game8's documented sources, neither method requires significant progression to access.
+You have exactly two ways to obtain the Bekker Bow: craft it at a Blacksmith or buy it from the Hernand Equipment Shop.
+The bow does not drop from enemies or appear in chests, so you can skip searching for it in the wild.
+Neither method requires you to push far into the story before accessing it.

 Crafting the Bekker Bow at a Blacksmith

-Crafting is the more resource-efficient route, especially if you have been chopping trees during your exploration.
-Before you can craft anything at the Blacksmith, you need to read the Ranged Weapons of the World - Bows, Vol. I crafting manual.
-That book is what unlocks the recipe.
-Without it, the Bekker Bow simply will not appear in the Blacksmith menu.
+Crafting is the cheaper route if you have been chopping trees during your exploration.
+Before the Blacksmith will let you craft anything, you need to read the Ranged Weapons of the World - Bows, Vol. I crafting manual.
+That book unlocks the recipe.
+Without it, the Bekker Bow will not show up in the Blacksmith menu at all.

 Bekker Bow base stats

-Once the manual is read, gather these materials and head to any Blacksmith:
+Once you have read the manual, gather these materials and visit any Blacksmith:

 - Timber x10